This post on easy ways to save money and the environment is paid-for content

 It’s not 100% true love though.
 The one thing I don’t love about my combi boiler is that when I want hot water I have to run the tap for a little while to allow the water to heat up.
-Rather than wasting this precious resource down the drain, it’s a good idea to catch this water to use for making tea, watering plants and any other water-based needs.
-It’s a much better use of fresh clean water that would otherwise go down the drain, and a good way of saving money if you have a water meter.
+Rather than wasting this precious resource down the drain, it’s a good idea to catch this water.
+I then use this for making tea, watering plants, and any other water-based needs.
+It’s a much better use of fresh clean water that would otherwise go down the drain.
+And it’s a good way of saving money if you have a water meter.

-As well as being a fire risk, and a drain on battery life, charging appliances, such as phones, tablets, laptops and electric toothbrushes overnight could be costing you a pretty penny.
-Admittedly, I am trying to get out of the bad habit of charging my phone overnight, so I’d be happy to form a support group for those of you also struggling with this affliction!
+As well as being a fire risk, and a drain on battery life, charging appliances, such as phones, tablets, laptops, and electric toothbrushes overnight could be costing you a pretty penny.
+Admittedly, I am trying to get out of the bad habit of charging my phone overnight.
+I’d be happy to form a support group for those of you also struggling with this affliction!

 I’m a huge fan of getting creative and using what I have rather than spending money unnecessarily.
-For example, instead of cling film, I use plates on top of bowls, saucepan lids on top of bowls or upturned plates on top of plates to keep my food fresh in the fridge.
+For example, instead of cling film, I use plates on top of bowls, saucepan lids on top of bowls, or upturned plates on top of plates to keep my food fresh in the fridge.
 Instead of Tupperware or fancy storage systems, I try and use glass jars.
-Before buying something, especially something disposable or single use, I try to ask myself could I use something that I already have, and nine times out of ten I could just use something I already own.
+Before buying something, especially something disposable or single-use, I try to ask myself could I use something that I already have.
+Nine times out of ten I could just use something I already own.

-I live in Scotland, I have two kids, and I use reusable nappies, so I know only too well that sometimes the weather doesn’t always play ball, and you just have to reach for the tumble dryer to avoid a mountain of dirty laundry.
+I live in Scotland, I have two kids, and I use reusable nappies.
+This means I know only too well that sometimes the weather doesn’t always play ball.
+And that sometimes you just have to reach for the tumble dryer to avoid a mountain of dirty laundry.
 It happens.

 Where I can though, I always aim to hang my washing up outside to dry.
-Whatever you use to dry your clothes on: be it a piece of washing line strung up between two trees, a rotary dryer or a clothes horse – ditching the tumble dryer costs nothing, saves a ton of energy, and nothing beats the smell of freshly dried on the line laundry.
+Whatever you use to dry your clothes on: be it a piece of washing line strung up between two trees, a rotary dryer, or a clothes horse – ditching the tumble dryer costs nothing.
+It also saves a ton of energy.
+And nothing beats the smell of freshly dried on-the-line laundry.

-Our cottage isn’t blessed with acres of land – instead, we have a tiny concrete yard, which means drying space is at a premium.
-A rotary dryer would take up too much precious playing space, and a line laden with laundry takes up the whole garden.
+Our cottage isn’t blessed with acres of land.
+Instead, we have a tiny concrete yard, which means drying space is at a premium.
+A rotary dryer would take up too much precious playing space.
+Meanwhile, a line laden with laundry takes up the whole garden.
 To maximise playing space for my girls, I have a Brabantia clothes horse which I use to dry my laundry on.

-Offering 23 metres of flexible drying space, I pop it up in a sunny corner of the yard, and it holds one whole load of washing (and a little bit more) in one compact 1 metre squared footprint.
+Offering 23 metres of flexible drying space, I pop it up in a sunny corner of the yard.
+Here it holds one whole load of washing (and a little bit more) in one compact 1 metre squared footprint.
 Even when fully laden, it’s incredibly sturdy.

 Thanks to its adjustable racks you can even dry delicates, like wool, or dry longer items, like trousers, easily.